synacktraa/crawl/README.md

 -   Highlights the Depth-1 URLs and indicates which Depth-2 URLs are included under each Depth-1 URL.
 -   Uses HTTPs as default protocol, if no protocol is specified.
 -   Can be linked with other tool(s)/command(s) using pipes to create a tool chain.
+-   Output will be color-less if it's redirected to a file or piped to a another command.

 ##  Installation